-The hero of today's interview is Nikita Kuzmenko, a tattoo artist who works in the technique of color realism and has an expressive recognizable style.
-Unlike realism in its classical sense, in his works he uses a limited color palette, thereby transforming the original image into an author's art project.
+The hero of today’s interview is Nikita Kuzmenko — a tattoo artist working in the technique of color realism, known for his expressive and recognizable style.
+Unlike classical realism, he uses a limited color palette in his works, transforming the original image into a distinctive art project.

 Nikita, good afternoon!
-Let's start with the biographical entry.
-How did it all start for you?
-How and when did you come into the tattoo?
+Let’s start with the biographical question.
+How did it all begin for you?
+When and how did you come into tattooing?

 Do you remember your first client?

-What styles of tattooing did you try before coming to your own recognizable style?
+What styles did you try before developing your own recognizable one?

-- When I got to my first studio in 2012, the artist who worked there started to teach me.
-He worked in a color style, in which the motley colors predominated and, sure, a huge number of them.
-I was impressed and I took this concept.
-The first style which I decided to relation to myself was New school.
-Further, under the influence of other masters and their works, I decided to do neo-traditional.
-In this style I remained until the moment I developed my artistic handwriting and vision of the drawing.
+— When I joined my first studio in 2012, one of the artists there started teaching me.
+He worked in a very colorful style, with lots of bright, saturated tones — and I was impressed.
+That concept really stuck with me.
+The first style I tried to associate myself with was new school.
+Later, under the influence of other artists and their work, I shifted toward neo-traditional.
+I stayed with that style until I developed my own artistic vision and personal approach to drawing.

-- In my style, certain colors and their combinations predominate.
-Since in these colors I do a lot of work, I'm used to them and learned their behavior on the skin.
-The next feature is contrast.
-I think there should be a lot of black and contrast in the tattoo.
-These items help to make the tattoo more expressive and long living on the skin.
-And, of course, gloomy stories and portraits.
+— My style is based on specific colors and their combinations.
+Since I use this palette in a lot of my work, I’ve gotten used to it and learned how it behaves on the skin.
+Another important feature is contrast — I think there should always be a lot of black and strong contrast in a tattoo.
+These elements make the work more expressive and help it age better.
+And of course, I’m drawn to dark subjects and portraits.

-- Probably all around.
-You never know what kind of thing or detail will be cut into your memory.
-It could be a lamppost which you saw from a tram window or a moment from favorite movie, book.
-Of course, I also seek inspiration in the works of other tattooers and artists.
-I especially like working with old photos of the 1920s-1930s.
-There are in them such a noir and expressiveness of features.
+— Pretty much everything around me.
+You never know what small thing will stick with you — it could be a lamppost you saw from a tram window or a moment from a favorite movie or book.
+Naturally, I also find inspiration in the work of other tattooers and artists.
+I especially love working with old photographs from the 1920s–30s — there’s something very noir and expressive in them.

 Nikita, thank you for this interview.
-From the editorial office of iNKPPL Tattoo Magazine we wish you endless inspiration.
-We will continue to follow the development of your art.
+On behalf of the iNKPPL Tattoo Magazine team, we wish you endless inspiration.
+We’ll keep following the evolution of your art.

 — Thank you.